-There are also two self-assessment worksheets per unit that support Assessment for Learning in Beehive American.
+There are also two self-assessment worksheets per unit that support assessment for learning in Beehive.
 Students can complete a record sheet for each unit and for each project to reflect on their learning.
 These are available on Oxford English Hub.

-Within the Assessment for Learning framework, students' progress can also be evaluated through formal testing.

-The following tests are available for Beehive American, and can all be accessed on Oxford English Hub.
-All test items are written to the specific learning objectives covered in the course and mapped to the CEFR.
+Within the assessment for learning framework, students' progress can also be evaluated through formal testing.
+The following tests are available for Beehive, and can all be accessed on Oxford English Hub.
+All test items are written to the specific learning objectives covered in the course, informed by the Oxford English Language Framework and mapped to the CEFR.
 This principled approach gives you the information you need to guide learning progress forward and not leave students behind.

-Entry Test
+Entry test